Introduction to hackamore types

 Zero-shanked hackamores

-In simple terms, the amount of rein pressure amplification is determined by how much the hackamore shank rotates when the rein is pulled.
-A greater distance between the rein and the noseband means that those pieces turn more with every increment that the rein is pulled.
+In simple terms, the amount of rein pressure amplification is determined by how much the hackamore shank rotates, and therefore how far the bridle straps are pulled when pressure is placed through the reins.
+A greater distance between the point where the rein connects and the noseband means that those pieces turn more with every increment that the rein is pulled.

 Common types in this group include: Star, Jasmine, Ring, Flower (short), Compass, Orbitless and Wheel.